- (1) Laxman Jhula: Swinging Glory of Rishikesh

 With many famous ashrams and temples, "Ramjhula" is one of the favourite spots among tourists.
 Moreover, the hanging bridge of Ramjhula increases the charm of the place.
 This bridge was constructed after the bridge of Lakshman Jhula in the year 1986.
 The height of the bridge is around 450 ft.
 It connects the area of Swarg Ashram with the area of Shivananda Ashram.
-Stand silently on the bridge by holding the railing of the bridge make you amazed by the splendid view of the sanctified River Ganga and nearby places.
+Stand silently on the bridge by holding the railing of the bridge make you amazed by the splendid view of the sanctified River Ganga and nearby chakras.
 Ramjhula has many temples, ashrams, yoga & meditation centres and much more where one can silently sit & meditate.
 Some of the famous ashrams in Ramjhula are Gita Bhawan, Yog Niketan and Parmarth Niketan Ashram.

 Maharishi Mahesh Yogi's Ashram (now popularly known as Beatles Ashram) came into emblazonment after the visit of the famous music band, "Beatles" in 1968.
 This popular bands throughout the world visited Rishikesh along with their family, support staff and few reporters for the purpose of learning meditation at Maharishi Mahesh Yogi's Ashram.
 After their visit, this place became a popular spot for the tourists.
 Also, after this, yoga & meditation become a trend in Rishikesh and this ashram becomes a plausible hub for meditation which is regularly helping and inspiring people who are looking for peaceful life.
 Not only for meditation or yoga but "The Beatles Ashram" also becomes a favourite photography destination.